-Granted, it’s a genuine question sparked by curiosity, so it’s worth entertaining.
+Granted, it’s a genuine question that sparks curiosity, so I thought it was worth entertaining.

 First of all, here’s what will NOT happen: You will not discover the secret of generating free energy.
 For this, you’ll likely have more success by strapping a piece of buttered toast on the back of a cat.

 Actually, it’s pretty difficult to predict exactly what would happen without analyzing each particular portable charger circuit first.
 Depending on the way the power bank is actually built (the circuitry, the build quality, etc.), there are a few possible scenarios.